 HDL foods: cold pressed oils (hemp seed oil, flax seed oil), avocados, young white coconuts, soaked raw nuts, nut butters, coconut butter, almonds.

 LDL food: anything fried, animal fats, crisco, margarine, vegetable oil.

-Good oil for cooking is olive oil, avocado oil, or coconut oil.
-When you buy these make sure they are unrefined.
+Olive oil, avocado oil, or coconut oil are good oils for cooking.
+When you buy these, make sure they are unrefined.
 The olive oil should say “cold pressed”.
 In recipes when it calls for vegetable oil, I use half coconut and half olive oil.
 I find that when I mix these the flavor of both is neutralized.
 In baking sweet breads I will use all coconut to add to the sweetness.

-Lets talk about butter real quick: The grass fed real butter is best, (annnnnd I just heard you say its too expensive)… Confession: I generally save this Kerrygold butter for toast or on bread- Like if we are “eating” the butter.
-Costco is a much better way to buy, although the price has doubled in the last couple years, it is still cheaper than $4 at the grocery store.
+Lets talk about butter real quick: The grass-fed real butter is best (Annnnnd I just heard you say it’s too expensive…).
+Confession: I generally save the grass-fed real butter—I like Kerrygold—for toast or on bread, like if we are “eating” the butter.
+Costco is a much better way to buy, and although the price has doubled in the last couple years, it is still cheaper than $4 at the grocery store.

-For the cookies and cakes recipes I use an organic regular butter, not the Kerrygold.
+For the cookie and cake recipes, I use an organic regular butter, not the Kerrygold.

 **Simply put: Leave the crisco, vegetable oil and margarine on the shelf.
 Switch your recipes and habits to the healthier options and watch your health change.